 However, if you are running Python code in the Jupyter Notebook, you should restart the kernel to import the Kafka-Python library successfully.

-On executing the above commands, you have successfully installed the Kafka-Python client library.
+On executing the above commands of Kafka Python tutorial, you have successfully installed the Kafka-Python client library.

 How to Build the Kafka Python Client?